THE CLAY HUB COLLECTIVE

 Susan Faulkner Susan has been with the Clay Hub Collective since the first couple of years we have been open.
 She has been a class helper for the kids classes with Cathi and Tanis, she has been a volunteer monitor.
 Her love for hand building has lead her into a teaching position at the Clay Hub.
 She is always trying new ideas and is open to other’s ideas and creativity.
 Having fun with clay is what Susan loves to do and share with others.

-Guest instructor who change the way we do our glazing steps in the studio.
+Guest instructor who changed the way we do our glazing steps in the studio.
 Amazing insight

 Sue McLeod